Short answer questions are those that ask for an answer of 250 words or less.

 1. Answer the question.
 Colleges spend a lot of time deciding which questions to ask.
 Read the question carefully and make sure you answer the question that is asked.
 If they ask you to elaborate on two activities, don't write about one or three; write about two.
 If they ask you to describe a notable quirk you have, that’s what you should address.
 It is as simple as that.

 3. Be specific.
 Details distinguish you from everyone else, and they make your answer come alive.
 As you are composing your short answer, look for details that don't show up elsewhere on your application.
 It is much better to add an enriching detail than to try and sneak in another more generalized idea.
-And definitely do not waste your precious word count in the short answer restating what you've already said.
+And definitely do not waste your precious word count in the short answer restating what you've already said elsewhere in that application.

 4. Observe the rules for formal writing.
-Short answers are not text messages or Snapchat messages.
+Short answers are not text messages.
 They are not outlines or lists.
 They are full-fledged sentences and paragraphs and should observe the formal rules of grammar, spelling, and punctuation.

 Anna Ivey is one of the founders of Inline.
 An experienced admissions consultant and a frequently cited media expert on the topic of college admissions, she is also co-author of the college admissions bible How to Prepare a Standout College Application.
 Learn more about Anna's background here.